iphysresearch/GWData-Bootcamp/2023/deep_learning/readme.md

 ### Objective

 - The objective of this competition is to develop a model that can accurately identify gravitational wave signals from the provided dataset.
-- pYou will be given a dataset containing a mix of noise and gravitational wave signals.
+- You will be given a dataset containing a mix of noise and gravitational wave signals.
 Your task is to develop a model that can accurately distinguish between the two.

 ### Timeline